JeeWeetje/iot-workshop/TheThingsNetwork.md

     }
     ```

 2. Insert your device address in `devAddr`, nework session key in `nwkSkey` and application session key in `appSKey`.
-You can use the handy `<>` button in the dashboard to copy it quickly as a C-style byte array; exactly what Arduino wants.
+You can use the handy `<>` button in the dashboard to copy it quickly as a C-style byte array; exactly what Arduino wants
 3. In the **Sketch** menu, click **Upload**
 4. Open the **Serial Monitor** again from the **Tools** menu once upload has completed.
 Your device should now be sending data to The Things Network
 5. In The Things Network dashboard, go to **Data**.
 You see packets coming in: